 - Assessment of submitted documentation from subrecipient.
-Documentation includes, but is not limited to: - Expense Ledger - o Personnel documentation (timesheets, payroll remittance, benefits, etc.) - Receipts and cancelled checks for purchases - Mileage logs - o Travel receipts - Documentation of value of donated goods/materials/items - o Equipment log / property records for items purchased with grant funds - Other such financial documentation as ICDVVA staff may request - Review of all financial reporting for the review period - Most recent single audit, if applicable - Interview with subrecipient staff
+Documentation includes, but is not limited to: - o Expense Ledger - Personnel documentation (timesheets, payroll remittance, benefits, etc.) - Receipts and cancelled checks for purchases - Mileage logs - Travel receipts - Documentation of value of donated goods/materials/items - Equipment log / property records for items purchased with grant funds - o Other such financial documentation as ICDVVA staff may request - Review of all financial reporting for the review period - Most recent single audit, if applicable - Interview with subrecipient staff